© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wigmore Castle is a scheduled monument protected by Historic England under reference 1001793.
 View the official record →

-Wigmore Castle is a Norman motte-and-bailey fortress situated in Herefordshire, England, established in the late eleventh century as part of the Anglo-Norman settlement of the Welsh border region.
+Wigmore Castle is a Norman motte-and-bailey fortification located in Herefordshire, established in the late eleventh century as a stronghold of the Mortimer family, who held considerable power along the Welsh Marches.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001793.

 Wigmore Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001793.